-In the indoor experiment, the VLP-16 LiDAR is separated from the ground and is fixed by a support, and a person walks around the LiDAR as Fig. \ref{fig:indoor env} shows.
-A Jetson AGX Xavier connected to the VLP-16 LiDAR collects point cloud data.
-The performance of each algorithm is qualitatively assessed in the indoor experiment.
+In the indoor experiment, the performance of each algorithm is qualitatively assessed.
+The VLP-16 LiDAR is fixed by a support being apart from the ground, and a person walks around the LiDAR as shown in Fig. \ref{fig:indoor env}.
+A Jetson AGX Xavier is connected to the VLP-16 LiDAR to collect the point cloud data for the evaluation.